-New Caledonia is a small country in the Pacific Ocean that had a big dengue problem.
+New Caledonia is a French territory in the Pacific Ocean that had a big dengue problem.
 According to Nadege Rossi, World Mosquito Program Project Manager in New Caledonia, dengue was becoming worse by the year.

 “During the last dengue outbreak we had 4,000 cases and 2 deaths.
 It used to be a huge issue.
 Outbreaks also become more common.
 Before, we had an outbreak every 3 or 4 years.
 But in the past few years, there was an outbreak every year.
 It was really bad for the population but also the government because it cost a lot,” says Nadege.